Legal Eagle Ultralight

 Sealing and painting the fabric covered wing was done with latex house paint.
 Sherwin Williams latex paint was used as a sealer / UV covering.
 Another EAA-292 member performed a decade-long UV exposure test using latex covered Dacron with satisfactory results.
 Regardless, this aircraft has been kept in a hangar not exposed to sunlight... it should last my lifetime.

 Since sealers / paints do not adhere directly to Dacron fabric (it is a plastic) the coating is actually held mechanically.
 It requires a paint layer below and above tied together through the fabric, not just a coating on top.
-So test were performed to determine how thin the paint needed to be to just bleed through the fabric and coat the inside thoroughly.
+So tests were performed to determine how thin the paint needed to be to just bleed through the fabric and coat the inside thoroughly.

 Using several different mixes, it was determined a 2 parts paint to 1 part water for the first penetrating coat provided acceptable results.
 This was applied with a 4 inch foam trim roller.
 This is a very thin mix and care should be taken not to squish the roller and get paint everywhere on the inside of the wing.